Making a Pizza in ovens is a pretty straightforward task to do.

 Sprinkle some salt and pepper over the pizza if you think it needs some and then slice it and enjoy!

-1. This recipe is pretty much experimental so you can add some fresh basil leaves in there or make it simpler by just using the cheese without pepperoni and it will still be great.
+- This grilled pizza recipe is pretty much experimental so you can add some fresh basil leaves in there or make it simpler by just using the cheese without pepperoni and it will still be great.

 Gas or Wood/Charcoal